1955 UC Riverside Highlanders football team

 The 1955 UC Riverside Highlanders football team represented the University of California, Riverside as an independent during the 1955 college football season.
-The was the school's first season of intercollegiate football.
+This was the school's first season of intercollegiate football.
 Led by Rod Franz in his first and season as head coach, UC Riverside compiled a record of 1–3–1.
 The team was outscored by its opponents 127 to 68 for the season.
 The Highlanders played home games at Wheelock Field in Riverside, California.